pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 * **Hotspot Method X-Ray**: Methods in hotspot files that are changed frequently
 * **Code Complexity**: Files that are hard for humans to understand

-The first two (hotspots and method x-ray) are great metrics to start with, and it turns out it's not too hard to get these metrics out of a git repository.
-The last one (code complexity) is a bit trickier, so I will leave that as an exercise for the reader (and for me at a later date 😉).
+Incase the analogy hasn't kicked in yet, these metrics are different lenses that we can use to understand the system.
+They will help us identify potential risks in the system and give us a way to focus our efforts.

-To help demonstrate the value of these metrics I am going to run them on the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) code – which is a C# library I wrote for a side project.
+To help demonstrate application of these metrics I am going to run them on the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) code – which is a C# library I wrote for a side project.
-I also created a small .NET library called [DebtCollector.NET](https://github.com/pureooze/DebtCollector.NET) that can be used to get these metrics out of a C# git repository.
-It's a simple library that uses `LibGit2Sharp` to extract data out of git and `Roslyn` to process code and output data for the metrics described above.

 ### Commit Hotspots
+{% image "../img/2024-03-29-navigating-technical-debt/danny-mc-dAAdBZgREEg-unsplash.jpg" "" "post-wide-image" "Mountains in the distance through a lens – Photo by [Danny Mc](https://unsplash.com/@dannymc)" %}

 Let's start with commit hotspots.
 These are files that are changed frequently in a given time period (say the past year) which could mean we will continue to change them in the future.
 And it turns out there is a simple bash command that can do this: